LightFinder84/k8s_local_installation/README.md

-# Installation scripts for Kuberntes
+# Installation scripts for Kuberntes and some other tools

 ## Table of Contents